villares/sketch-a-day/docs/README.md

 [sketch_2024_12_10](https://github.com/villares/sketch-a-day/tree/main/2024/sketch_2024_12_10) [[py5](https://py5coding.org/)]

-Slowing working on some #NumPy skill so I can get back to my combinatory explorations (thinking about removing rotations and reflections...)
+Slowly working on some #NumPy skill so I can get back to my combinatorics explorations (thinking about removing rotations and reflections...)

 ---